-Years ago when I was teaching at Greensboro College, I attended a guest lecture by Doris Kearns Goodwin.
-She talked about her biography of Lyndon Johnson, but what struck me most was her comment that Johnson had never felt truly loved by his mother.
+Years ago when I was teaching at Greensboro College, I attended a guest lecture by Doris Kearns Goodwin where she talked about her biography of Lyndon Johnson.
+What struck me most was her comment that Johnson had never felt truly loved by his mother.
 He told Goodwin in an interview how gratifying it had been when he was elected President to feel loved by the American people.
 A very fickle people, I’m sure he quickly discovered.

 Few of us escape childhood without losses and longings.
 Sometimes our feelings of inadequacy persist into adulthood, motivating us to excel or try to be perfect.
 Others turn to alcohol or drugs to deaden their inner demons.
-In Slow Dance on the Killing Ground, a play I have seen twice, the main character, a hoodlum and murderer, laments his life because he was born with a birth defect, a hole in his heart.
+In a play I saw years ago, Slow Dance on the Killing Ground the main character, Randall, a hoodlum and murderer, laments his life, excusing his actions because he was born with a birth defect, a hole in his heart.
 Late in the play he says this: the hole, that’s where love was supposed to be.

 Here’s how Henry Beam, the protagonist of A Stone for Bread, describes the “holes” in his own life: “the run-down cropper cabin, his bullying brothers and schoolmates, the impoverished childhood with its litany of absences—of food and protection, encouragement or love.
 He could even re-create the gnawing in his gut, the hunger for something beyond food and nourishment, an insatiable craving of mind—as if God the maker had left out an essential nutrient of his being.
 Like the split bodies of Aristophanes’ lovers, the boy he once was had lusted after a lost mirror image.
 It was this, he believed, that urged him upward from poverty toward a dimly perceived vision of his true self.”